nkaz001/hftbacktest/README.rst

 =================================================================

 Trading is a highly competitive field where only the small edges usually exist, but they can still make a significant difference.
-Because of this, backtesting must accurately simulate real-world conditions.: it should not rely on overly conservative approach that underestimate performance, nor on overly aggressive ones that overstate it.
+Because of this, backtesting must accurately simulate real-world conditions.: It should neither rely on an overly conservative approach that hides these small edges and profit opportunities, nor on an overly aggressive one that overstates them through unrealistic simulation.
 Or at the very least, you should clearly understand what differs from live trading and by how much, since sometimes fully accurate backtesting is not practical due to the time it requires.

 This is not about overfitting at the start—before you even consider issues like overfitting, you need confidence that your backtesting truly reflects real-world execution.
 For example, if you run a live trading strategy in January 2025,